Dionisiy/CA/shutterbugg.md

 # Shutterbugg

-In this project you'll use Bootstrap's12-column grid to create a page lauoit with offest columns .
+In this project you'll use Bootstrap's12-column grid to create a page lauoit with offest columns.